TheLogicMaster/ESP-Smart-Display/README.md

 ### Analog Clock Widgets
 This is a scalable widget that draws a clock based on the current time.
 All time based widgets update ten times per second, so the maximum re-draw latency is 100ms.

+### Geometric Shape Widgets
+These are static shape widgets that can be outlines or filled in.

+Availible shapes:
+* Rectangle
+* Rounded Rectangle
+* Circle
+* Pixel

 ## Logistics
 This project is intended to handle everything in a more asynchronous way to ensure consistent rendering.
 Previously, I